The Ordinary Niacinamide Powder – Please make sure you read and understand the products you can and cannot mix with this before using it.

 A look at The Ordinary Niacinamide Powder

-Deciem kindly sent a powder to myself and all the moderators of the Facebook Group before the launch date along with The Ordinary Hyaluronic Acid.
-The niacinamide powder needs to be mixed with water-based products and The Ordinary Hyaluronic Acid is perfect.
+Deciem kindly sent a powder to myself and all the Facebook Group moderators before the launch date along with The Ordinary Hyaluronic Acid.
+The niacinamide powder needs to be mixed with water-based products, and The Ordinary Hyaluronic Acid is perfect.
 It´s a cute little pot and comes with a little spoon.
 Warning!
 Keep the spoon in the box – I keep losing it.

-If you like Niacinamide you will love this.
+If you like Niacinamide, you will love this.
 If you like Niacinamide but dislike Zinc, then you will love this.
-For the price, it´s worth giving it a try but as always, be patient, be consistent and always read the instructions on the official product page.
+It´s worth giving it a try for the price, but as always, be patient, be consistent, and always read the instructions on the official product page.